 Terminal Authentication is a two move challenge-response protocol that provides explicit unilateral authentication of the inspection system.
 The terminal Authentication protocol requires that the card validates the chain of certificates sent by the inspection system (Terminal) (FMT_MTD.3).
-Certificate validation corresponds to a signature verification (FCS_COP.1/SIG_VER).
+Certificate validation corresponds to a signature verification (FCS_COP.1/SIG_VER) requiring Hash calculation (FCS_COP.1/SHA).
 A successful sequence of certificates validation (CVCA-DV-IS) completes the terminal authentication.